 Course Starter fertilizer in April.
 Avoid pre-emergent herbicides over dormant seeded shady areas.
 Crabgrass

 soil temperatures warm.

 large tree roots?

-unchecked over the years, soil erosion can expose shallow tree roots.
+years, soil erosion, can expose shallow tree roots.
 Bare soil erodes quickly with no grass roots to hold soil in place.
 Top

 soil can be hauled in to cover exposed roots, but too much soil can be damaging for the tree.
 Gases must pass from the

 air to the roots and from the roots back to the air.
 Too much soil pack can create real problems for the tree so, be careful!

 Some surface roots can also be removed.
-Larger surface roots are more for anchorage.
-With experts help

-you may be able to
+Large surface roots are more for anchorage and with expert help, you may be able to

 remove a few.
 Always contact an arborist for advice on removing tree roots.